Modern Hospitality had the pleasure of speaking with Nish Modasia, Co-founder of En Root about his business’ stand-out approach.

 Keeping on top of finances has been essential for the survival of hospitality businesses.
 Nish spoke about the way Starling Bank has helped them run their business, explaining: “They help celebrate our story and it’s been nice to feel like somebody to them, rather than with most banking that usually doesn’t feel as personal.
 Starling Bank is great for entrepreneurs.
 The online experience is perfect for today’s world and they make everything to do with finance easier.
 Everything is transparent on the application and you can even split up costs such as food, events and packaging.
 Everything is facilitated through their platform.”

 While the last year has forced businesses to change the way that they operate, Nish spoke about his excitement to brighten more people’s days in person.
 He said: “It’s been nice to reground in the restaurant and celebrate the positivity, but we’ve missed having the joy of being able to go to festivals and give people an En Root experience.
 At festivals, we crack coconuts for people, stand out with a lot of colour and engage in that festival atmosphere, so that’s been something that we’re missing.”

 Love what you do

 Finally, Nish shared his words of wisdom for anybody considering launching their own food business.
 He said: “If you’re doing something like this, make sure you’re passionate and that it’s authentic and this will keep you motivated.
-For me and my business partner, it’s everything that we enjoy and love and people are interested in this.
+For me and my business partner, it’s everything that we enjoy and love, and people are really interested in this.
 It can be your lifestyle and means of income at the same time.
-Happiness and motivation is essential and more people are coming up with their own businesses and ideas.
+Happiness and motivation are essential and more people are coming up with their own businesses and ideas.
 It brings about a lot of opportunity and it’s an exciting time.”